rolling-sagas/rs-doc/monetization/README.md

 ![out-of-credit](rs-monetization/out-of-credit.png)

 ##### 4. Besides remaining credits
 Position: wherever user can check their remaining credits, e.g. profile page.

-Besides the remaining credits, there's a 'Unlock unlimited credits' button.
-After user click, directly jump to the monetization webpage.
+在remaining credits下面放一个renew时间
+Your credits renew on XX date.
+Need more credits?
+Upgrade your subscription! 连接到subscription页面

 ##### 5. Ads free
 If user click to close the image ads or turn off the video ads, jump to the monetization page.
 It depends on if it's image ad or video ad.